Jena Griswold

 Jena Marie Griswold (born October 2, 1984) is an American attorney and politician from the state of Colorado.
 A Democrat, she is the 39th Colorado Secretary of State, serving since January 8, 2019.

 She is the first Democrat to be elected Secretary of State of Colorado since 1958.

+Griswold is the Democratic nominee for attorney general of Colorado in the 2026 election.

 Early life and career

 Griswold was born in a Jewish family in Toledo, Ohio, and moved to Estes Park, Colorado, at the age of 10.
 She graduated from Estes Park High School in 2002.
 She graduated from Whitman College, magna cum laude, with a Bachelor of Arts in politics and Spanish literature in 2006.
 She graduated from the University of Pennsylvania Law School with a Juris Doctor in 2011.
 In 2006, Griswold was awarded the Watson Foundation Fellowship, and in 2009, the Penn Law International Human Rights Fellowship.

 Griswold moved to Washington, D.C. in 2011, and worked for President Barack Obama's 2012 campaign as a voter protection attorney.
-In 2013, Governor John Hickenlooper appointed her to be his liaison to the federal government.
+In June 2013, Governor John Hickenlooper appointed Griswold as Director of Special Projects in the Office of the Governor, serving as his lobbyist in Washington, D.C.
+She served in that role until August 2015, after which she worked at the Colorado Department of Health Care Policy and Financing as a Temporary Aide until leaving government employment in May 2016.